GOLF, HYPERGOLF, AND THE DIGITAL AGE

 But it’s no news flash that golf leans to the right.
 Especially for an outsider like me, the show’s single most striking feature was the visibility of new technology.
 The futurist Alvin Toffler famously asserts that human history has gone forward in three great stages.
 First came the agricultural revolution, and the accompanying rise of complex, stratified societies like ancient Egypt, imperial China, and the Olmecs, Moche, and other pre-Columbian conquest states of the Americas; then followed the 19th century industrial revolution with its machines, factories, and massive urbanization.
 Since the 1980s, the advent of computers and nanotechnology has been linked to a third sea change in global society, the information age.
 We live now in this new era transformed by the realities of cell phones, the Internet, and the 24/7 global flow of trade and communication.

 Golf is rushing headlong into the brave new digital world.
 Whether handheld GPS yardage systems and infrared putt recording devices and the Tracman Doppler radio ball flight tracker, every aspect of the golf industry is being transformed, in some cases revolutionized.
 I stopped by the i-Club booth.
 There the knowledgeable young sales rep Zach LaValley demonstrated the new technology developed by this company founded by three MIT grads.
 The i-Club is an appropriately miniaturized 2.5” long and screws onto the head of putter or club.
 The wireless connectivity and special software program provides 3-D swing feedback including clubhead speed, tempo, and angle of attack and direction; it can be used in teaching as well as in club-fitting.
 You can also connect an i-club to the Microsoft “Links2003” video game for a virtual round as Sergio Garcia, Annika Sorenstam, or just yourself on any number of legendary world courses.
 It’s not real outdoors golf, of course; but it’s not fake either insofar as you’re swinging the i-club with your flesh-and-blood body.
 One can only call it “hypergolf.”
 Here one sees the broader trend of a digitally-enabled world of simulation and computerized images that blurs, even shatters, the old metaphysical boundary between the authentic and the fake, nature and technology, and reality and fantasy.
+The technology revolution extends almost everywhere.
+Consider the golf cart.
+As company rep Phil Davis for Uplink demonstrated for me, the latest models incorporate every imaginable new high-tech bell-and-whistle.
+This young company has developed GPS-based hardware and software that can be installed on any golf cart, although it has a special partnership with industry giant ClubCar.
+There’s multimedia audio; a full-color, in-cart display of the pin position with exact, to-the-pin yardages; a central control system that allows the pro shop to shut or slow down the cart if it goes into prohibited marshy areas or leaves the property.
+It’s a more sober, golf-style version of what would happen if you took your cart to Pimp My Ride to get it tricked up with all the coolest new computerized gear.

 New technology is even transforming the more staid business of tee times.
 The long, penciled list with names crossed out and fill in on a big sheet of smudged white paper was a fixture of every pro shop in older day.
 But, as Robert West of Fore Reservations Inc! explained to me, his company markets course management software that has made pencil and paper obsolete.
 These integrated programs allow the modern-day golf pro to manage financial records, mail marketing, computerized tee times, inventory taking, and bar-coded shop price tags.
 A pro must increasingly also be something of a computer geek in the new golf world.
 Less than a third of courses nationwide now allow for self-service Internet reservations.
 One suspects that virtually all will within the next decade.

 Perhaps the loudest technology buzz is around club-fitting.
 Custom club Einstein and best-selling author Tom Wishon has long pointed out that sticks sold straight from the rack – or just some demo club range experimentation – make a bad fit for the average amateur.
 But only now is club-fitting beginning to take off.
 It’s partly a matter of economics.
 As pro shop sales have stagnated or declined with the flattening numbers of new golfers and tough competition from mall golf superstores, club-fitting offers a way to recover customers, or at the very least stay competitive.
 The excellent public Hillandale Golf Course close by my house here in Durham built its own fitting shack just last year.
+That golfers hear about the latest specialized club-fitting on the Golf Channel and the Internet has also encouraged amateurs to want the service themselves.
+Once the golf pro was like the doctor – an almost God-like specialist whose expertise you trusted for lack of real access to information of your own.
+Nowadays just as patients do research and sometimes diagnose their own symptoms at medical advice chat rooms and web-sites, so increasing numbers of golfers come to the pro shop knowing – or at least thinking they know – a great deal about the club performance and fitting.
+It’s the age of educated, finicky consumer.

 Technology is also key to the equation.
 You can do some fitting with cheap, pre-digital tools like a lie board and simply observing ball flight on the driving range.
 But the advent of far more sophisticated technologies – including the i-Club – has revolutionized club-fitting by providing a whole new level of data about spin rate, launch angle, and other variables that no one had even dreamed of measuring a couple of decades ago.
 The smart, personable PGA Learning Center Technology and Operations manager, Gene Powell, gave an overview of these technologies to a packed room of pros.
 The latest fitting tools include everything from laptop-friendly launch monitors at about $3,000 and indoor simulators in the tens of thousands of dollars like AboutGolf and the P3ProSwing to the even more pricey TaylorMade MATT 3-D Fitting System with multiple cameras tracking both clubhead and ball.
 A show of hands suggests that only a comparatively small percentage of club pros do anything like such high-tech fitting in their shops.
 The necessary investment is also daunting.
 It does seems as if the demand for club-fitting will continue to expand, at least among what remains the large numbers of serious American golfers.